NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

   | :--: |
   | ***Figure 52**.
 Special children explorer.*|

+#### Relationships

-* **Relationships.** Allows you to view the special relationships of the selected object.
+Allows you to view the special relationships of the selected object.
 When an object is part of a specific domain model (such as SDH, Physical Connections, MPLS, Services, etc.), there are special links to other objects called **relationships**.
 These relationships, with documented names according to the model, can be displayed using this explorer.
 Figure 53 shows the relationships of an Optical Link, where three types of relationships are observed.
 The `parent` relationship, which is common to all inventory objects and is used to navigate upwards in the containment structure, and the `endpointA` and `endpointB` relationships, which are used in the Physical Connections model.
 Selecting either of the latter two relationships expands the displayed tree, indicating the object with which the relationship exists and, in turn, displaying the relationships of that object.
 On the right side of Figure 53 is the Object Options Panel, which displays information and actions related to the specific object selected.